Two different questions, two different tools — here's what each one actually tells you.

 Third-party validation matters in both worlds too — backlinks and citations have always mattered for SEO authority, and there's early correlational evidence that brand mentions across the web (press, reviews, YouTube, comparison content) also track with how often a brand shows up in AI-generated answers (Ahrefs' 75,000-brand visibility study).
 Neither tool replaces the other — a mature visibility program watches both, because a buyer today might Google you, might ask Claude, and increasingly does some of both in the same research session.

 If you need to know where a specific page sits in a specific search engine's results, use a rank tracker — that's still the right tool for that job.
 If you need to know whether an AI assistant actually says your name when a buyer asks for a recommendation, a rank position can't tell you that; you have to ask the model and read what it says.
 That's the gap Mentioned fills: it's free, it asks Claude 5 realistic buyer questions about your category, and it shows you the real quoted answer, not an estimate.
-ChatGPT and other assistants aren't wired up yet — today's checks run against Claude only, and this page will be updated the day that changes.
+ChatGPT, Gemini, DeepSeek and Llama 3.3 can be checked with the same questions if you supply your own API key for them; without a key, a check runs against Claude alone.